 A little luxury Alicia likes.
 This spray is great for a hit of moisture to the face while on the plane or in very hot climates.

 Preferably reef safe, especially if there are reefs near or you plan to dive or snorkel on your trip.
+This one, ThinkSport, is the best one we’ve found that is easy to blend in (some of the high zinc ones just leave a white layer slathered on our faces).

 Almost all of these fall into the category of “want” versus need, however, they are items that have made our travels in hot weather more enjoyable, and we still think they’re mostly practical.